Sibylus/OldBlog/source/_posts/2013-02-05-what-to-do-when.markdown

 ---
 layout: post
-title: "What to do when you can't fill your vacancies"
+title: "What to Do When You Can’t Fill Your Vacancies"
 comments: true
 categories: [rental marketing, rental vacancies, resident retention]
 published: true